dgroomes/jdk-playground/README.md

 * Implement `jpackage-gradle/`
 * Manage multiple processes in `process/`
 * Find existing processes and terminate them in `process/`
+* DONE Create a `jlink-modular/` project that is a modularized version of `jlink-non-modular/`

 ## Referenced materials